devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Types of State

-The Flutter documentation [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt) differentiates between two types of State: *Ephemeral State* & *App State*.
+The Flutter documentation [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) differentiates between two types of State: *Ephemeral State* & *App State*.
 Ephemeral State is State that is only required in one location IE inside of one Widget.
 Examples would be: scroll position in a list, highlighting of selected elements or the color change of a pressed button.
 This is the type of State that we don’t need to worry about that much or in other words, there is no need for a fancy State Management solution for Ephemeral State.
-We can simply use a Stateful Widget with some variables and manage Ephemeral State that way [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
+We can simply use a Stateful Widget with some variables and manage Ephemeral State that way [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
 The more interesting type of State is App State.
 This is information that is required in multiple locations / by multiple Widgets.
 Examples would be user data, a list of favorites or a shopping car.
 App State management is going to be the focus of this chapter.

 ![Ephemeral State vs App State Decision Tree](https://github.com/Fasust/flutter-guide/wiki//images/ephemeral-vs-app-state.png)

-*Figure 12: Ephemeral State vs App State Dession Tree [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt)*
+*Figure 12: Ephemeral State vs App State Dession Tree [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt)*

 ## Contents of this Chapter